Pro 12: Alan Solomons targets Edinburgh's defensive weakness

 The Scots began their Pro12 season 22-6 behind at half-time at Musgrave Park.

 "The problem we had in the first half, which put us on the back foot, is that we allowed them to generate momentum.

 "That made it very difficult for us to get width on our defence and that is something we're going to work very, very hard on," said Solomons.

-The South African, a former Springboks assistant coach who took charge last month , expects the arrival of new defence coach Omar Mouneimne will improve that situation.
+The South African, , expects the arrival of new defence coach Omar Mouneimne will improve that situation.

 "One must remember that our defence coach, Omar, has only just started," said Solomons.

 "This was his first full week and I have absolutely no doubt that, given time, we will sort out that problem.

 "Cutting down our errors, especially on restarts, and stopping momentum will make an enormous difference."

 Solomons was impressed with his new side's second-half resolve .